The Global Initiative To Combat Nuclear Terrorism

-The mission of the GICNT is to strengthen global capacity to prevent, detect, and respond to nuclear terrorism by conducting multilateral activities that strengthen the plans, policies, procedures, and interoperability of partner nations.
+The Global Initiative to Combat Nuclear Terrorism (GICNT) is a voluntary partnership of 88 nations and five international organizations that are committed to strengthening global capacity to prevent, detect, and respond to nuclear terrorism.
+The GICNT works toward this goal by conducting multilateral activities that strengthen the plans, policies, procedures, and interoperability of partner nations.